superbobry/consequence/README.md

 ### Pipeline

-1. Each read from the sequencing data is aligned to the *partial* reference genome (details on how this sequence is obtained will be given later).
+1. Each read from the sequencing data is aligned to the *partial* reference genome (details on how this sequence is obtained are given later).
    No local realignment is necessary, since we only target SNPs and not indels or CNVs.
 2. After the read is mapped, we know its exact position in the reference genome (including both chromosome name and base number).
-Thus, for each aligned read we lookup the position in the index for the corresponding chromosome.
+Thus, for each aligned read we lookup the position in the corresponding chromosomal index.

+* Describe how low coverage variants are filtered out.

 ### Updating the index